 The first step in embarking on any new journey is prayer.
 Starting a ministry is not something to just “jump in and hope it works.”
 In order to truly honor God, make sure He is with you each step of the way.
 Maybe you have already prayed about it – keep praying!
 Not only will He give you ideas on the direction to take (what to blog about specifically), He will also make sure you get the resources that you need to do it right (maybe that’s how you landed on this post!).
 Without prayer, however, you can easily fall into doing things the way YOU think they need to be and not so much how HE wants you to do to it.

-Decide on Niche and Target Audience
+Step 2 – Define Your Niche and Target Audience

-A niche is basically overall “theme” of what you plan to write about.
+A niche is basically the overall “theme” of what you plan to write about.
 Yes, “Christian” or “faith” are considered niches – but they are general in nature.
 Saying you want to start a Christian blog to simply share the love of God with the world is WAY too general.
 Let’s say you wanted to have a Christian Parenting blog.
 Obviously, the topics would relate to faith and raising a family.
 But even within the Christian-Parenting category, you can further break it down – parenting teens, blended families, divorce, small children.
 Each of these types of parents would need and want different advice and Biblical inspiration.